piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Include static code analysis and vulnerability scanning
 - Sample Application: DevSecOps Pipeline for an Online Banking Application

-### Day 11: Serverless app CICD 🐳
+### Day 13: Serverless app CICD 🐳

-- Understanding Containers and Docker
-- Containerizing Applications
 - Introduction to Azure functions
 - Build and release pipeline for building and deploying the code to Azure Functions
 - Sample Application: Serverless QR Code Generator

+### Day 14: Azure DevOps wiki

+- Overview of wiki
+- Introduction to MarkDown
+- How we can use Azure DevOps wiki to collaborate on a project

+### Day 15: Creating Architectural diagrams

+- Importance of documentation
+- How to create effective architectural diagrams using multiple tools
+- How to create animated architectural diagrams for blogs/social media

-### Day 12: Advanced CI/CD Pipelines and Deployment Strategies 🚢
+### Day 16: Advanced CI/CD Pipelines and Deployment Strategies 🚢

 - Building Multi-Stage CI/CD Pipelines
 - Implementing Deployment Strategies (Blue-Green, Canary)